Killing of Muawanatul Chasanah: Employment

-Abuse and Subsequent Death
+Abuse and subsequent death

 During her 9-month employment, Chasanah was subjected to a series of abuses by Ng and Tan.
 This occurred at both Ng and his sister's houses.
 Each time she displeased Ng, he would repeatedly punch her, beat her with both a cane and a hammer, dump boiling water on her, or burn her with the ends of cigarettes.
 In one instance, after she drank his infant daughter's apple juice, Ng caned her until her face swelled up.

 Aside from physical abuse, she was also starved, most of her meals consisting of packets of instant noodles.
 When she began her job, she weighed 50 kg.
-On the day of her death, her weight had dropped to 36 kg.
+On the day of her death, her weight had already dropped to 36 kg.

 Ng was also highly suspicious of Chasanah, claiming she wanted to "slip powders, herbs, and papers with Arabic writings" into the family's meals.
 He believed that this would make the family "obey her".

 In November 2001, Tan Chai Hong grabbed Chasanah's breasts after she failed to properly bathe her daughter.